 Brocade Communications Systems maintains silky smooth computer network operations.
 A leading supplier of data center networking products, Brocade makes Fibre Channel switches and related software for connecting corporate storage systems and servers.
-Its products are used in storage area networks (SANs), which pool storage resources across enterprises for easier management and more efficient asset utilization.
-The company's SilkWorm switches reroute data upon path failure and reconfigure the SAN when new devices are added.
-Brocade's products support Internet connectivity and enterprise mobility, as well as key technologies such as software defined networking (SDN), network function virtualization (NFV), and cloud computing.
+Its products are used in storage area networks (SANs), which pool storage resources across enterprises for easier management and more efficient asset use.
+Brocade's products support internet connectivity and enterprise mobility, as well as key technologies such as software defined networking (SDN), network function virtualization (NFV), and cloud computing.
 It generates about half of its sales in the US.
 Brocade agreed to sell to Broadcom for $5.9 billion in 2016.

-Brocade's products are made by such contract electronics manufacturers as Hon Hai Precision (Foxconn Electronics), Accton Wireless Broadband, Motorola, and Quanta Computer.
+Brocade's products are made by such contract electronics manufacturers as Hon Hai Precision (Foxconn Electronics), Accton, Motorola, and Quanta Computer.
 The company also relies on Flextronics International for service repair.

-SAN products -- which include switches, directors, and other products used for data storage -- account for a bit more than half of sales.
-Internet Protocol (IP) networking products (Ethernet switches and routers for network connectivity) and global services (maintenance, installation, consulting, and other assistance) contribute about 25% and 15%, respectively.
+Storage Area Netwiork (SAN) products -- which include switches, directors, and other products used for data storage -- account for a bit more than half of sales.
+Internet Protocol (IP) networking products (Ethernet switches and routers for network connectivity) and global services (maintenance, installation, consulting, and other assistance) contribute about 30% and 17%, respectively.

 The US is the company's largest market, accounting for about 50% of sales.
-Outside the US, it gets nearly a quarter of sales from the EMEA region.
-The Asia-Pacific region accounts for more than 10% of revenue, with Japan by far Brocade's fastest-growing geographic segment.
+Outside the US, it gets about 30% of sales from the EMEA region and about 14% from the Asia/Pacific region.
+On its own, Japan supplies 4% of Brocade's sales.

-Brocade sells directly, as well as through systems integrators, distributors, and value-added resellers.
-EMC, Hewlett-Packard, and IBM together generate more than 45% of the company's sales.
+Brocade sells directly, as well as through systems integrators, OEMs, distributors, and value-added resellers.
+EMC, Hewlett Packard Enterprise, and IBM together account for about 40% of the company's sales.

 Mergers and Acquisitions